Unreimbursed Medical Expenses in Utah

 Most reimbursement problems are not caused by one huge legal issue.
 They happen because parents skip steps.
 A bill is paid, insurance processes later, documents are scattered, and the reimbursement request is delayed or incomplete.
 Utah’s framework works better when parents move through the process in a clear order.

-Confirm the child received the care
+Confirm the Child Received the Care

 Identify the provider, date of service, and nature of the treatment before focusing on the money.